au-ts/cogent/doc/reference/types.rst

   *FieldName*:
     | *LowercaseID*

 The fields in a record type are order-sensitive.
-Therefore, the type expressions ``{a: U8, b: U16}`` and ``{b: U16, a: U8}`` denote different types.
-A record type must always have at least one field.
+Therefore, the type expressions
+``{a: U8, b: U16}`` and
+``{b: U16, a: U8}`` denote different types.
+A record type must have one or more fields.
-Other than for tuples, a record type may have a single field.
+Other than for tuples,
+a record type may have a single field.
+Therefore,
-Therefore, the type expressions ``{a: U8}`` and ``U8`` denote different types.
+the type expressions ``{a: U8}`` and ``U8`` denote different types.

 Variant Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A variant type is similar to a union in C, or an algebraic data type in Haskell.
+A variant type is similar to a tagged ``union`` in C, or an algebraic data type in Haskell.
 As in Haskell, and unlike in C, a variant type is a *discriminated* union: each value is tagged with the alternative it belongs to.

+Also unlike C,
-Depending on the tag, every value may have a "payload" which is a sequence of values, as in a tuple.
+each value of the variant type may have its own "payload", taking the form of a sequence of values, as in a tuple.

+A variant type specifies,
+for every alternative,
-A variant type specifies for every alternative the tag and the types of the payload values,  hence it has the syntax:
+a tag, and the types of each payload value.
+It has the syntax:

   *AtomType*:
     | ``(`` *MonoType* ``)``